stpapaix/MSFabric-private-workspace/README.md

 ![](assets/20250919_202105_Workspace-private-link-for-Fabric-scaled-2.png)

-To modify or deny the Workqpace public access rules use the [Workspaces - Set Network Communication Policy API](https://learn.microsoft.com/en-us/rest/api/fabric/core/workspaces/set-network-communication-policy)
+To modify or deny the Workspace public access rules use the [Workspaces - Set Network Communication Policy API](https://learn.microsoft.com/en-us/rest/api/fabric/core/workspaces/set-network-communication-policy)

-There is differents ways to call the API, in this helper book we are going to use pyspark code to be able to execute the pyspark code from a Note Bok inside MS Fabric (Obviously from a Workspace with publi access).
+There is differents ways to call the API, in this helper book we are going to use pyspark code to be able to execute the pyspark code from a NoteBook inside MS Fabric (Obviously from a Workspace with public access).

 Pyspark code to verify the Workspace Public Access Rules: